Ordnance QF 2-pounder: History

 With the Vickers carriage, the gun could also be fired from its wheels, at the expense of limited traverse.
 The shield was 5/16 inch armour plate.
-Typically it was towed by a 15-cwt (3/4-ton) truck (Note: 15 hundredweight was the nominal carrying capacity of the vehicle.
-The Morris CS8 and Fordson WOT2 were typical of the type.) with 68 rounds on the truck with a further 14 on the carriage itself.
+Typically, it was towed by a 15-cwt (3/4-ton) truck (Note: 15 hundredweight was the nominal carrying capacity of the vehicle.
+The Morris CS8 and Fordson WOT2 were typical of the type.) with 68 rounds on the truck and a further 14 on the carriage itself.
 It could also be carried "portee" on a 30-cwt truck.

 The 40 mm 2-pounder could outperform a typical 37 mm piece, such as the German 3.7 cm PaK 36 or the Bofors 37 mm, and significantly outclassed 25mm and 20mm weapons of that era.
 A drawback of the 2-pounder was that it was nearly twice as heavy as the PaK 36 and had a higher profile.

-The gun was first put into use on armoured fighting vehicles as the main armament of the new lines of cruiser and infantry tanks – the Cruiser Mk I and the Matilda II which entered production in 1937.
-The Light Tank Mk VII designed in 1937 also had the gun, as did the Daimler armoured car developed in the following years.
+The gun was first put into use on armoured fighting vehicles as the main armament of the new lines of cruiser and infantry tanks – the Cruiser Mk I and the Matilda II, which entered production in 1937.
+The Light Tank Mk VII, which was designed in 1937, also had the gun, as did the Daimler armoured car developed in the following years.

-To improve performance a squeeze bore system was developed.
-The Littlejohn adaptor which screwed onto the end of the gun's barrel was used with Armour-piercing, composite non-rigid (APCNR) ammunition.
+To improve performance, a squeeze bore system was developed.
+The Littlejohn adaptor, which screwed onto the end of the gun's barrel, was used with Armour-piercing, composite non-rigid (APCNR) ammunition.
 The round fired a light alloy carrier surrounding a heavy tungsten shot; as it passed through the tapered barrel of the adaptor, the carrier was squeezed from 40 mm to 30 mm diameter.
 The reduction in cross-sectional area increased the driving force and therefore the velocity of the round taking penetration from 52 mm to 88 mm.